BitByte-TPC/alumni/README.md

 # IIITDM Alumini Connect
-  This web-application aims to facilitate the Alumini Affirs of IIITDM Jabalpur Requires `python3.5+` and `django==1.11.11+`
+  This web-application aims to facilitate the Alumini Affirs of IIITDM Jabalpur.
+  Requires `python3.5+` and `django==1.11.11+`

 ## Requirements